Trajectory Inspector was a final project for my Information Visualization class.

 In Trajectory Inspector, I use the EDwP algorithm proposed by S. Ranu et al (2015) as a distance measure between trajectories, and Lu & Fu's nearest-neighbor clustering algorithm to decide which paths are similar.
 Similar paths have identical colors.
 The user can click on clusters to view all aircraft in that cluster, and interact with the aircraft list to filter which paths are currently visible on the map.

-To make Trajectory Inspector, I used multiple technologies, leveraging the davantages of each.
+To make Trajectory Inspector, I used multiple technologies, leveraging the advantages of each.
 The JSON file format is used to encode communication between each script or program.

 python 3was used to handle the bulk of the scripting, including loading the raw sensor data into Postgre, processing data into path files, and clustering.